Plant-Based Emotion Regulation for Therapists

 Innovative Skills Teaching

 Are you a therapist seeking fresh, innovative ways to teach your clients essential coping skills?
 If you've felt the weight of traditional methods and handouts falling flat, you're not alone.
-Many therapists share your struggle to engage neurodivergent clients in meaningful ways.
-The good news is we're about to change that.
-Welcome to the Plant-Based DBT Skills Workshop, a transformative experience designed specifically for therapists like you.
-This workshop will empower you to blend therapeutic horticulture with solid DBT principles, creating a more embodied and impactful therapeutic environment.
+Many therapists share your struggle to engage neurodivergent clients with affirming teaching methods.
+This plant-based DBT skills workshop is a transformative experience designed specifically for therapists like you.
+This workshop will empower you to blend therapeutic horticulture with DBT coping skills, creating a more engaging somatic learning experience.Â

-Expand Your Skills
+Expand Your SkillsÂ

 Instructor Toolbox